 Water fountains for London

-The average Londoner buys 175 bottles of water each year, but nearly half aren’t recycled, which means they end up in landfill or polluting our rivers and oceans.
+The average Londoner buys 175 bottles of water each year, but nearly half aren’t recycled, which means they end up in the landfill or polluting our rivers and oceans.
 By topping up with our tap water on the go at one of our easily accessible fountains, together we can all drive down the millions of plastic bottles that are used once and then go to waste, creating a better future for our region and our planet.

 - Bottled water also costs 500 times more than tap water.
 Just one litre of our world-class tap water costs less than a fifth of a penny.